davidchesnut/sp-dev-docs/docs/general-development/excel-services-known-issues-and-tips.md

 ---
-title: Excel Services Known Issues and Tips ms.prod: OFFICE365 ms.assetid: b4a41437-4f00-4f88-8510-627fa0252004
+title: Excel Services Known Issues and Tips ms.prod: SHAREPOINT ms.assetid: b4a41437-4f00-4f88-8510-627fa0252004
 ---

 # Excel Services Known Issues and Tips

 The following are a known issues and tips for working with Excel Services.